jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I developed and maintain a SAP (Simple-As-Possible computer) program simulator, which enabled me to create and write an autograder for a SAP programming assignment.
+            I developed and maintain a SAP (Simple-As-Possible computer) program simulator, which enabled me to create an autograder for a SAP programming assignment.
           </div>
           <div class="col-sm-3">
             <a href="/projects/sapsim">SAPsim</a>&nbsp;(<a href="https://github.com/jesse-wei/SAPsim">GitHub</a>)